abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `AuthServer__Authority` is the issuer URL.  `http://bookstore-authserver` is the endpoint for the authserver by default.
 It must point to a **real DNS when deploying to production**.

 - `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS.
-Since we are using isolated internal docker network.
-We want to use the HTTP in internal network communication without SSL overhead, therefore it is set to `false` by default.
+Docker-compose is using isolated internal docker network called `abp-network`.
+We want to use HTTP in the internal network communication without SSL overhead, therefore it is set to `false` by default.

 - `ConnectionStrings__Default` is the overridden default connection string.
 It uses {{ if DB == "Mongo" }}the containerized mongodb service {{ end }}{{ if DB == "EF" }}the containerized sql-server with the **sa** user {{ end }} by default.